arensburger/TE-discovery/README.md

 ***STEP 3 has no step specific parameters or requirements***

+***STEP 4 parameter and file requirement***

+	-p fasta formatted file of proteins
+	-g fasta formatted file genome file; this file must have been formatted with "makeblastdb" ahead of time

 ## Understanding analysis output folders files

 Each step will generate files that specify the outcome of the analysis.
 The goal of many of these files is to document exactly why each input protein was considered to be part of transposable element or not.
 There are two main folders produced by this pipeline.
-One, specified by the `-e` parameter, contains subfolders for every protein still considered to possibly be a part of transposable element.
-The second folder, specified by the `-n` parameter contains subfolders for all the protein sequences that were considered and rejected by the pipeline as being from transposable elements, as well as files specifying the analysis parameters used.
-Below the output files are described.
+One named *<analysis name from -n parameter>-element* contains subfolders for every protein still considered to possibly be a part of transposable element.
+The second folder, *<analysis name from -n parameter>-analysis* contains subfolders for all the protein sequences that were considered and rejected by the pipeline as being from transposable elements, as well as files specifying the analysis parameters and when steps where executed.
+Below, the output files are described.

-### README files
+### README file (in -element subfolder)
 Every subfolder with an input protein name contains a `README.txt` file that reports the analyses performed on this element.
 It may contain the following information (depending how long it was considered a candidate for being a transposable element).

 1) The number of genomic locations (loci) were found when matching the input protein to the genome using tblastn